Pricing and payment

 For authors with particularly tight budgets, please feel free to ask about the possibility of making special arrangements or payment plans.

-My rate includes two full passes through your manuscript to locate and correct errors or provide feedback on word choice and content.
+My rate includes two passes through your manuscript to locate and correct errors or provide feedback on word choice and content.

 It is generally expected that a manuscript has already gone through several rounds of beta-reading and revisions before its submission to a professional editor.
 It's worth restating that a clean manuscript with a low rate of error will require far less editing on my part and result in a lower cost for you.